JinaZhu/World-Traveler/README.md

 $ createdb countries
 ```

-Run model.py interactively in the terminal, and create database tables of user, country, save:
+Run model.py interactively in the terminal, and create database tables of user, country, and save:

 ```
 $ python3 -i model.py